-The Division of Motor Vehicles issues Idaho handicap parking permits to people with disabilities who apply for a permit.
+The Division of Motor Vehicles issues Idaho handicap parking placards to people with disabilities who apply for a permit.
 Accessible permits are available in a few different types, including permanent passes, temporary passes, and permanent license plates.
 To be eligible for a disabled parking badge, a licensed physician, licensed physician’s assistant, or licensed advanced-practice professional nurse must recommend the applicant.

 People who have a pass or license plate must follow certain parking rules in ID.
 The benefits of having a disabled badge include parking in Idaho handicap parking spots or areas and having no time limits in a parking spot, even if the spot indicates a time limit.
 However, ID passes issued to the individual must be used and clearly visible in the vehicle.
 Misuse of any type of accessible stickers could result in a fine of up to $100.